-The documentary, which is now available on iTunes, Amazon Prime, and a host of other streaming platforms, is produced, in part, by Brian Kateman, the leader of the Reducetarian movement, and Riverdale actress Madelaine Petsch.
+The documentary, available on iTunes, Amazon Prime, and a host of other streaming platforms, is produced, in part, by Brian Kateman, the leader of the Reducetarian movement, and Riverdale actress Madelaine Petsch.

 While vegetarians eat no meat, and vegans consume no meat or animal products of any kind, reducetarians make a conscious effort to reduce their consumption of meat and animal products.
 Though omnivores and vegans alike take issue with this approach, Meat Me Halfway argues that getting meat-eaters to simply cut back (not cut out) the amount of meat they consume, is the key to weaning ourselves off of the factory farm system, which has a catastrophic impact on animal populations and the environment.